• [email protected]

 Hurb and Francis Fuller Woods honors family, Renews Hoosier History of the Land

 Kristie Fuller’s recently donated 56-acre Wells County farm and forest, named for her father, Francis Fuller, and her grandfather, Hurb Fuller, tells her family’s story on the land.
-Fuller’s tale is a firsthand account of a larger narrative of Hoosier land use history in the 200 years since European settlement.
-By 1910 when her grandfather ...
+Fuller’s tale ...

 • 09/13/2017